Hierosoft/training-disclosure/llm-disclosure-github-template.md

 #### deeper level (if any)

 - [date used if known, otherwise leave out this line]

+- [tool used, if multiple tools are listed in this document]

+- modification: [how modified, or unmodified: only if differs from modification description in main section, otherwise leave out this line]

 [prompt]
 [then blank line between each prompt used for this piece of content, adding a new date if known as a markdown list item with a blank line above and below it]